cherrero42/BootCamp-Cybersecurity/extraction/README.md

 _____________________________________

 In this project we familiarize with the MFT (Master File Table) of the NTFS file system (New Technology Filesystem).
 The objective of this project is to develop a tool that is able to recover deleted files on NTFS.
 As we all know in most filesystems when you delete a file it is not really deleted, it stays there unless its overwritten, because of this reason in a lot of cases you will be able to recover deleted files when performing a forensics analysis.
 We always work on a Win10 VM.
 We are allowed to use any programming language.
+In this case, I code in Python.

 You are allowed to use any library that helps you develop this tool for recovering deleted files on NTFS using Python; we need to understand the structure of the Master File Table (MFT) and implement the necessary logic to identify and recover deleted files.
 Here's a basic outline of the steps involved: